 See "man sudo_root" for details.

-Create a new user with Sudo privileges
+Creating a new user with sudo privileges

-sudo adduser testuser --ingroup=sudo
+sudo adduser testuser --ingroup sudo

-Restrict which commands should be allowed with sudo
+Restricting commands allowed with sudo

 sudo visudo